Kerman carpet: History

 Kerman has been a major center for the production of high quality carpets since at least the 15th century.

 By the 17th century, Kerman's designers were at their most inventive and their weaving techniques were sophisticated for compared to other parts of the Persian empire.
 For instance, the weavers had learned to set their looms so that the cotton warps were on two different levels.
 They then threaded the wool wefts, leaving some tight and others loose, giving a wavy finish to the surface of the carpet.

 In the 18th century, some authors considered the carpets from the province, especially at Siftan, to be the finest of all Persian carpets.
 This was in part because of the high quality of the wool from the region, known as Carmania wool.

 Shahs such as Nader Shah and Naser al-Din Shah commissioned carpets from Kerman in the 18th century.

 By the 19th century, the city of Kerman had a long history of urban workshops, quality of wool, and its weavers were revered for their artistry.

+Ravar carpets

+Ravar carpets (known in Western markets as Lavar Kerman) are among the most delicate and high-quality handwoven carpets of Kerman Province.
+Carpet production in Ravar began in the late 19th century through the migration of skilled weavers from Kerman and the transfer of design and dyeing techniques.
+It reached its peak in the 1940s–1970s, establishing Ravar as one of Iran’s leading centers of handwoven carpet manufacturing.

+Ravar carpets are renowned for their fine weaving, high knot density, use of high-quality local wool, and natural dyes that create a wide spectrum of colors (typically 20–30 shades).
+Common designs include tree motifs (especially the famous Green Tree or Sabzikar or سبزیکار), vase (گلدانی), floral (افشان), lattice-trench (لچکترنج), hunt scenes (شکارگاه), and the local motif known as Seram (or three partridges).
+The Seram design is one of the most distinctive local patterns and is still woven with great skill in the region.

+One of the finest known examples of the tree motif is a green-tree carpet woven in the area approximately 170 years ago.

+Pictorial (image-based) carpets also became popular in the Qajar and Pahlavi periods in Ravar, and several examples are preserved in collections such as Niavaran Palace.

+Internationally, high-quality Kerman and Ravar carpets have repeatedly fetched high prices at auction.
+Notable among them is the famous Clark Sickle-Leaf Carpet (Sickle-Leaf Vine Scroll and Palmette Carpet), attributed to the Kirman region in the 17th century.
+It was sold at Sotheby’s New York in 2013 for US$33.8 million, setting a record for the most expensive rug sold at auction.
+Some Iranian sources link this carpet to the Ravar weaving tradition, although experts classify it as a vase technique from the Safavid period in Kerman.